CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

 .. note::

     We recommend using the `latest LTS version <https://github.com/nodejs/release#release-schedule>`_ of NodeJS.
-The oldest version known to work with the controller is v16.
+The minimum version required for CARTA 5.x is v20.
+The oldest version known to work with CARTA 4.x is v16.
 In the example below we install the latest LTS version from the `NodeSource repo <https://github.com/nodesource/distributions>`_.
 Do not pass the ``--unsafe-perm`` flag to ``npm`` if using a local install.

 .. code-block:: shell